Elaidzha1940/EchoAI/README.md

 ### Project Setup

-- Project Settings, Github, App Icon, & Launch Screen
+- **Configure Essentials**: Project settings, GitHub integration, app icon, and launch screen.
-- Add SwiftLint (script for arm64 compatibility)
+- Code Quality: Integrate SwiftLint with an arm64-compatible script.
-- Routing between Signed In vs Signed Out
+- Authentication Flow: Implement routing for Signed In and Signed Out states.
-- Setup TabBar and NavigationStacks
+- UI Foundation: Set up TabBar and NavigationStacks for seamless navigation.
-- Adding root App State to the Environment
+- Global State: Add root app state to the Environment for centralized management.

 -----